My Generator is Producing No Voltage with No Load.

 This again indicates a main stator fault.
 In this instance the AVR will be sensing from the phase reading low, boosting the excitation system to increase the voltage, leading to an increase on the phases that are OK and little or no change on the phase that has a low resistance or shorted to earth.

-Alternator Low voltage on all three phases, 400V, 3 Phase Alternator, How to fix it?
+How to Fix an Alternator Low voltage on all three phases, 400V, 3 Phase Alternator

 Alternator Low Voltage Between 10-20% of rated output